Tech-With-Tim/frontend/CONTRIBUTING.md

 1. Fork the repo and create your branch from `master`.
 2. If you've added code that should be tested, **add tests**.
 3. Ensure the test suite passes.
-Test with `npm test`.
+Test with `yarn test`.
 4. Make sure your code lints.
-Lint with `npm run lint`.
+Lint with `yarn run lint`.
 5. Issue that PR!

 ## MIT Software License